Jan Ullrich: Personal life

-Ullrich lived in Merdingen, Germany, from 1994 to 2002 with his partner, Gaby Weiss, with whom he had a daughter, Sarah Maria, born on 1 July 2003.
+Ullrich lived in Merdingen, Germany, from 1994 to 2002 with his partner, Gaby Weiss, with whom he had a daughter.
 They moved to Scherzingen, municipality of Münsterlingen, Switzerland, in 2002.
 Since separating in 2005, allegedly because Weiss's reluctance to be in the media spotlight conflicted with Ullrich's celebrity life, Ullrich has continued to live in Scherzingen.
 Weiss returned with Sarah to Merdingen.
-In September 2006 Ullrich married Sara Steinhauser, the sister of his former teammate and training partner, Tobias Steinhauser.
-Their first child, Max, was born five weeks prematurely on 7 August 2007.
-Their second son, Benno, was born on 25 January 2011.
-A third son, Toni, was born on 31 October 2012.
+In September 2006, Ullrich married Sara Steinhauser, the sister of his former teammate and training partner, Tobias Steinhauser.
+They had three children.

 In 2017, Ullrich was convicted of drunk driving in Switzerland after a 2014 car crash in which two people were injured.
 He received a suspended sentence of four years plus a fine of €10,000.
 Personal issues with alcohol and drugs led to his separation from his wife, Sara, at the end of 2017.

-In August 2018, Ullrich faced charges in Spain after he broke in and threatened his neighbour, German actor and filmmaker Til Schweiger, in Mallorca.
+In August 2018, Ullrich faced charges in Spain after he broke into the Mallorca home of his neighbour, the German actor and filmmaker Til Schweiger, and threatened him.
 An alleged attack on an escort in a Frankfurt hotel led to his admission to a psychiatric hospital.
 On 28 August 2019, a German court ordered him to pay a fine of €7,200.